 Well, your plasma cutter will not cut very well and it will struggle to cut through things that it used to cut through effortlessly and cutting speeds are slower with lower cutting quality.
 So you’ll realize as soon as this happens.

 Reassemble things with the new ones.
 Done!

 Tips to Avoid Dangers

 Plasma cutters emit intense flare and make an irritatingly loud sound, so wear proper eye and ear protection.
 Furthermore, protective clothing is also suggested as invisible and visible rays in any workshop job has exposure to skin injuries.
-Use gloves that are shock resistant, you won’t enjoy a high voltage shock after accidentally touching your job metal too.
+Use gloves that are shock-resistant, you won’t enjoy a high voltage shock after accidentally touching your job metal too.

 To avoid shocks, wear proper safety shoes and try to stand on a dry mat.
 This effectively decreases the earth and ground physics.
 Beware of the wet or moist environment since exposure to wet surfaces while working under such high voltage.
 Accidents can be fatal which can even cause deaths.
 So always keep your workshop dry and never work in wet situations.

 Make sure your work area has enough ventilation.
 Cutting metals produce toxic gases that can give you health hazards.
 So either work in a well-ventilated space or wear protective respiratory gears.
 Avoid breathing in too much toxic air.